 Students learn about their local economy.
 They review the list of JA Inspire exhibitors and the website of the local Chamber of Commerce and look for common themes, such as career clusters.
-They identify companies they would like to visit during the event.
+They identify companies they would like to visit during the JA Inspire event.

-- Recognize traits of their local economy. - Identify common career clusters in their area and among JA Inspire exhibitors. - Create a list of exhibitors to visit during JA Inspire event. - Create a brag sheet.
+- Recognize traits of their local economy. - Identify common career clusters in their area and among JA Inspire exhibitors. - Create a list of exhibitors to visit during the JA Inspire event.